TrevinoParker7/Agentic_AI_Stock_Trader/README.md

 # The Architect's Guide: Building a Professional Trading Workstation

-Welcome to the comprehensive guide on building **FinAlly Elite**, a state-of-the-art trading terminal.
+Welcome to the comprehensive guide on building **AI Trader Elite**, a state-of-the-art trading terminal.
 This tutorial is designed for complete beginners who want to understand how modern interactive web applications are built from the ground up.

 ---

 ## 1. Introduction

 ### What is this project?
-FinAlly Elite is a **Real-Time Trading Workstation**.
+AI Trader Elite is a **Real-Time Trading Workstation**.
 It allows users to watch stock prices move in real-time, get "Intelligence" from an AI assistant, and execute trades in either a **Simulation** mode (play money) or a **Real** mode (actual markets like Polymarket or Alpaca Stocks).

 ### Why this approach?
 Most trading apps are "static," meaning you have to refresh the page to see new data.
 We chose a **Real-Time Stream** approach.
 Using professional technologies like **FastAPI** and **Next.js**, we created a platform that feels alive—prices tick, news flashes, and charts update without you ever clicking a refresh button.